syncfusion-content/xamarin-docs/Xamarin/SfCalendar/Restrict-Dates-From-Selection.md

 ## Blackout Dates

 In `SfCalendar`, [BlackoutDates](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~BlackoutDates.html) refers the disabled dates that restrict the user from selecting it.
-These dates will be marked with slanted Stripes and Strike through, by using the [BlackoutDatesViewMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~BlackoutDatesViewMode.html)  property.
-By default, the value of this property is set to Strikethrough
+These dates will be marked with slanted `Stripes` and `Strikethrough`, by using the [BlackoutDatesViewMode](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~BlackoutDatesViewMode.html) property.
+By default, the value of this property is set to `Strikethrough`.

-The BlackoutDays can be achieved in two ways.
+The Blackout dates can be achieved in two ways.

 A date collection can be provided to set the [BlackoutDates](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfCalendar.XForms~Syncfusion.SfCalendar.XForms.SfCalendar~BlackoutDates.html).
 This is useful when one wants to block dates where holidays or any other events occur.